 Does the Planet Connect to the Character?

 Unfortunately, it is used in this way whether or not it actually connects strongly with the symbols for the individual and their character in the chart.
-While Venus can provide indications pertaining to the native’s love life and sexuality on her own, those significations may not associate strongly with the native’s personality if they don’t connect with the indicators for the self and character in the chart.
+Venus can provide indications pertaining to the native’s love life and sexuality on her own.
+However, those significations are not as significant if they don’t associate strongly with the native’s personality; if they don’t connect with the indicators for the self and character in the chart.

 Is the Indication Strong or Superficial?

-Similarly, the indications from Venus regarding the relationship may only apply superficially to some situations.
-If the indications from Venus are not reinforced by similar indications in the natal chart from other factors such as the twelfth-part Venus, the 7th house and its ruler, relevant lots, and the houses of Venus, then Venus indicates only superficially regarding the matter.
+Similarly, the indications from Venus regarding relating may only apply superficially to some situations.
+If the indications from Venus are not reinforced by similar indications in the natal chart then they are just superficial.
+Such superficial indications may become relevant on rare occasions when timing factors strongly reinforce them but are not representative of typical circumstances.
+Reinforcement must come from other factors such as the twelfth-part of Venus, the 7th house and its ruler, relevant lots, and the houses of Venus.

 Indications from a Planet Go Deeper than the Sign

-Additionally, the essential quality of the indication is determined by the zodiacal sign, ignoring other factors that might more directly influence the indications given by the planet.
+When the essential quality of an indication is determined by the zodiacal sign this ignores other factors that might more directly influence the indications given by the planet.
 For instance, another planet in the same sign will often have a stronger and more direct impact on the significations of a planet than its sign.
-The sect of Venus, her prominence, the planets regarding her, the state of her ruler, and additional factors all should come into play when interpreting the significations of Venus in the chart.
+The sect of Venus, her prominence, the planets regarding her, the state of her ruler, and additional factors all should come into play when interpreting the significations of Venus.

 Moving Away from Over-Reliance on Zodiacal Signs

 The signs are rather abstract divisions of the sky.
 I believe that too much emphasis has been placed on the signs especially when it comes to strength and beneficence considerations.
-I will introduce the signs of the zodiac in the next lesson, while in this lesson I would like to focus on some additional significations of planetary prominence in a chart.
+I will introduce the signs of the zodiac in the next lesson.
+In this lesson, I would like to focus on some additional significations of planetary prominence in a chart.
 As with advancement, discussed in the previous lesson, these factors don’t depend on a zodiac, a house system, or a system of planetary aspects.
 They have a greater sense of immediacy than such concepts, and are in my opinion the three most important factors for what I call “general prominence”.